github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

    extensions:
      - addsTo:
          pack: codeql/java-all
-         extensible: <name of extension point>
+         extensible: <name of extensible predicate>
        data:
          - <tuple1>
          - <tuple2>
          - ...

+Data extensions contribute to extensible predicates defined CodeQL libraries.
+For more information on how to define data extensions and extensible predicates as well as how to wire them up, see the following documentation...

-The data extension can contribute to the following extension points:
+The CodeQL libraries for Java expose the following extensible predicates:

 - **sourceModel**\(package, type, subtypes, name, signature, ext, output, kind, provenance)
 - **sinkModel**\(package, type, subtypes, name, signature, ext, input, kind, provenance)